Kong/docs.konghq.com/app/docs/0.6.x/plugin-development/custom-logic.md

 ### handler.lua specifications

-The `handler.lua` file must return a table implementing the functions you whish to be executed.
+The `handler.lua` file must return a table implementing the functions you wish to be executed.
 In favor of brevity, here is a commented example module implementing all the available methods:

 <div class="alert alert-warning">
   <strong>Note:</strong> Kong uses the <a href="https://github.com/rxi/classic">rxi/classic</a> module to simulate classes in Lua and ease the inheritence pattern.